 Low radiation, increased diagnostic ability, instant viewing capability.

-Digital X-rays: X-rays are necessary for a thorough dental examination because they allow the dentist to examine and identify dental conditions not readily visible to the naked eye.
+Digital X-rays: X-rays are necessary for a thorough dental examination because they allow our doctors to examine and identify dental conditions not readily visible to the naked eye.
 Bitewing x-rays are specifically used to see more detail between your teeth and below your gumline, while panoramic images allow your dentist to see more detail within your entire mouth and the surrounding bone.
 Once a digital x-ray is taken it can immediately be projected “larger than life” to a viewing monitor.
 Film x-rays, on the other hand, must be processed for 10 to 20 minutes in a chemical bath before they can be viewed on a 1×2-inch film.

 At Crabtree Dental we utilize only digital radiography in our practice for the following reasons: